MiloBuwalda/uva-prog-c/40 Problem sets/10 Problem set 1/10 Standard Edition.md

   particularly if several years old or a somewhat slow netbook, contact us and we’ll offer some tips on boosting its speed.*

-  By default, the appliance’s resolution is only 800 × 600 (i.e., 800 pixels
+  In VirtualBox the appliance’s resolution is only 800 × 600 (i.e., 800 pixels
   wide by 600 pixels tall), in case you have a small screen.
 But you can increase it to 1024 × 768 via *Menu > Preferences > Display* if you’d like.
   [^1]